-26 Oct Cardboard Baler Solutions and Rental Options
+26 Oct New and Used Cardboard Box Baler Solutions and Rental Options

 When a company needs a cardboard baler there is no one-size-fits-all machine that suits every purpose.
 A list of factors impacts the purchasing decision, such as the volume, type and size of material destined for baling, the preferred method of feeding the machine, and the company’s budget, among others.

 One common mistake when gathering quotations for a cardboard baler is ignoring the adage: “If it sounds too good to be true, it is.”
 Any machine has its limitations.
 Deal with the company that will provide you with an honest assessment to match needs with expectations.
 The best outcome will be a recommendation that will hopefully maximize the return on investment for your capital expenditure.

 Cardboard baler rental options are available as well.
 It’s an appealing alternative for companies that want to avoid buying new and used equipment.
 When you sell your cardboard, it may even help cover the monthly rental fee.
 Additionally, your business can save on hauling costs.
 Learn more about rental options.

 The size of the largest cardboard box that requires baling will determine the size opening of the required baling machine.
 For example, a 60-inch vertical baler will be able to handle boxes up to that size limit.
 If a company has cardboard boxes that are 64 inches long, the boxes will not fit or jam the machine and the client should consider the next size up, like one with a 72-inch feed.

 Box size is one of the critical questions the salesperson should ask and the client answer honestly.
 There is likely a variety of box sizes being fed into the baler, but it is the box with the largest dimension that will most affect sizing requirements for optimal performance.

 Horizontal balers fit situations when there is a large volume of scrap or boxes that need to be baled.
 These can be fed continuously and are equipped with hoppers in various sizes.